misol1/cmdgfx/README.md

 ## Text

 [bigFontIndex] : A font index between 0-9.
 If set, the output of the text operation is drawn using the given color/character where each pixel in the font is treated as a single character, creating a "big font".
-This is especially useful in pixelfont modes a-c, as it is otherwise not possible to output readable text in those modes with the text operation.
+This is especially useful in pixelfont modes a-f, as it is otherwise not possible to output readable text in those modes with the text operation.

 ## Flags